vmware-archive/concourse-pipeline-samples/pcf-cfops-backup/README.md

    The Fly cli can be downloaded directly from the link provided on the Concourse web interface.
    Please refer to the [Fly cli documentation](http://concourse.ci/fly-cli.html) for details.

+1. A deployed instance of PCF that is managed by an Ops Manager

+1. A shared file storage server that can be accessed via ```scp``` commands.

 ## Pipeline setup and execution